how to deal with haters in life

 Most bullies and haters do so out of low self-esteem and insecurity.
 To boost their confidence, they typically want an audience to gaze at all that fake bravado they’re putting on.

 That’s why cutting them off from their support network is such a powerful tool.
-Because once it’s a man-on-man, they’re a lot less assured, and won’t mouth off in the same manner as they would if they had backup.
+Because once it’s man-on-man, they’re a lot less assured, and won’t mouth off in the same manner as they would if they had backup.

 Is it OK to ignore the haters?